danielusp/mysql-hub/README.md

 | root      |  test        |
 | mytest    |  test123     |

-**Obs: In professional projects, be careful with using the root user when accessing and manipulating databases.*
+**Obs: In professional projects, be careful using the root user when accessing and manipulating databases.*

 ## How to run a MySQL Server